paymentsds/mpesa-python-sdk/README.md

 ## License <a name="license"></a>

-Copyright 2020 Edson Michaque and Nélio Macombo
+Copyright 2020 Anísio Mandlate, Edson Michaque, Elton Laice and Nélio Macombo

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at